Vyral/base-template/_posts/2019-02-08-how-to-prepare-for-the-upcoming-launch-of-kw-command.md

 {% include pullquote.html %}

 If you’re a Keller Williams agent, another thing to do is open up your Kelle app.
 Say “add insights” in the app to update your location.
 From here, **you can take pictures, add comments, and broadcast what you think of the area you’re in.** When the consumer KW mobile app is updated in the near future, potential homebuyers will be able to see the information you’ve posted.
-As they're scanning a neighborhood to get ideas, your comments and info will pop up. **If they see that you’re the one adding all the information, they’ll think you really know the area and can serve their needs the best!**
+As they're scanning a neighborhood to get ideas, your comments and info will pop up. **If they see that you’re the one adding all the information, they’ll think you really know the area and can serve their needs the best\!**

 These are just a few things I recommend.
 If you’d like more information or have any questions, reach out to me.
 I look forward to helping you.<br>&nbsp;